 I know that we all are worried when it comes to our computer.
 I think the best thing would be to follow certain procedures by the book to prevent becoming the victim.

 They will employ scare tactics and claim to have your well being at heart.
-Be weary if the techinician is overly nice with you or requests sensitive information such as usernames and passwords.
+Be wary if the technician is overly nice to you or requests sensitive information such as usernames and passwords.
 These should sound the warning bells from miles away!

-Remember, the legit companies will not call you unless you have requested such as action.
-Furthermore why would they call you, as they have no way of knowing that your computer has a virus or something like that in the first place?
+Remember, the legit companies will not call you unless you have requested such an action.
+Furthermore, why would they call you, as they have no way of knowing that your computer has a virus or something like that in the first place?

 Things can happen so quickly and before you know it, you are a victim.
 What do you do?

 Change relevant passwords and usernames as soon as you can.
 If you think that your credit card details may be leaked during the attack call your bank immediately to cancel the card.
 File a complaint with the relevant authorities.
 These are places like the Federal Trade Commision(FTC).